A few of Candaya’s authors

 (Ecuador, 1977).
 Gabriela Ponce is a writer, theatre director and professor of performing arts at the Universidad San Francisco de Quito.
 She has published the book of short stories Antropofaguitas (2015, Prize of the Ministry of Culture of Ecuador), two plays, which one won the Gallegos Lara Prize).
 His stories have appeared in several national and international anthologies.
 He is a member of the editorial board of the digital magazine Sycorax, dedicated to reflection and cultural criticism.
 She is part of the Mythomaniac/Artes Escénicas collective and co-founder of Casa Mitómana, a cultural greenhouse.
 As a writer, director and producer, she has staged several plays, such as Esas Putas Asesinas, adaptation for the stage of Roberto Bolaño’s short story (2015); Caída, Hemisferio Cero (2014).
 His play Entrada en Pérdida (2013) won the international prize Escritura de las Diferencias and was staged in Cuba and published in France.

-Sanguínea has been translated into English (US) by Restless Books and will be into italian by Cencellada.
+Sanguínea has been translated into English (US and UK) by Restless Books and Galley, into italian by Cencellada.

 Solange RODRÍGUEZ PAPPE (Ecuador)